steveanlorn/steve-learning-note/deep-dive-podcast/04-Central-Bank-Digital-Currencies.md

     - Money in apps like Alipay or WeChat Pay: These are also run by private companies, not directly by the central bank.
     - Cryptocurrencies like Bitcoin: These are usually created and controlled by a network of computers, not by any single government or central bank.
 CBDC is centralized, meaning the central bank has control.

-## CDBC Coexistence With Other Money Form
+## CBDC Coexistence With Other Money Form
 When new types of money or payment methods come along, it doesn't always mean the old ones completely disappear.
 It's often more about having more choices and things working together.

 ### What happens to Cash (physical banknotes and coins)?